philohsophy/blockchain-demo/README.md

 ## Outline

-This project creates a "dummy"-blockchain scenario utilizing multiple microservices which are orchestrated via Kubernetes.
+This project creates a blockchain scenario utilizing multiple microservices which are orchestrated via Kubernetes.

 **It serves as an educational project in order to:**